jkittley/Arduino-Websocket-Webpage/README.md

 We can check if it's working by running
 # ```sudo /usr/sbin/hostapd /etc/hostapd/hostapd.conf```

-If it's all gone well thus far, you should be able to see to the network with SSID you chose in the list of available networks on any device nearby.
-However if you try connecting to it, you will see some output from the Pi, but it wont work as you might expect.
+If it's all gone well thus far, you should be able to see a network with the SSID you chose on any wifi device nearby.
+However if you try connecting to it, you will see some output from the Pi, but it won't work as you might expect.
 * Use Ctrl+C to stop it.

 We also need to tell hostapd where to look for the config file when it starts up on boot